bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Wherever there is an attribute on a web page, you can use some variation of an attribute selector to modify it.

-This makes attribute selectors a very flexible styling tool, but let\'s move on to two other widely used selectors that you need to know about.
+This makes attribute selectors a very flexible styling tool, but let&apos;s move on to two other widely used selectors that you need to know about.

 ![](images2/media/image157.png){width="5.0in"